 Cathaoir Synge was his own personal lookout at the edge of a sheer limestone cliff on the western edge of the island.
 The cliff ledge is often sheltered from the wind making the chair a perfect spot for a comfortable seat to sit down and absorb such unique scenic beauty.

-Further back on north shore there is a wonderful sense of tranquillity, sedateness and certainly a place where time loses its importance.
-Inis Meáin is littered with some great historical sites and contains one of the best-preserved 10th century early Christian oratories - Cill Cheannannach.
+Further back on the north shore, there is a wonderful sense of tranquillity, sedateness and certainly a place where time loses its importance.
+Inis Meáin is littered with some great historical sites and contains one of the best-preserved 10th-century early Christian oratories - Cill Cheannannach.

 This small unassuming small church is situated near the rear of the island.
 The stone forts, Dún Fearbhaí (Ferboy’s Fort) and Dún Crocbhur (Conor’s Fort) are a true marvel and a joy to explore and the elevated views of the island from both these forts is striking.
-Both forts were so well constructed over 1500-years-ago and continue to stand defiantly on the main rise on the island.
+Both forts were so well constructed over 1500 years ago and continue to stand defiantly on the main rise of the island.
 If only those walls could talk!

 Aran Island Ferries from Ros a'Mhíl is perhaps the best departure point in comparison to Doolin.
-It's a shorter crossing over and not as topsy-turvy to that of the longer Doolin route.
+It's a shorter crossing over and not as topsy-turvy as that of the longer Doolin route.
 But if looking for a great one-off experience?
 Try the short flight over via Aer Arann Islands from the small airport at Indreabhán in Connemara.
-On a fine day, the scenery from the air is nothing short of astounding.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.